 - It helps in setting up a proper Financial Planning & Analysis team

 - Highlights the key factors and changes on a monthly basis

 - Does not create pressure of preparing the complete yearly forecast after the year-end, as the next 12 months forecast numbers are always available

-- It keeps a track of important drivers which are essential for the success of any organization
+- It keeps track of essential drivers which are critical to the success of any organization

 - It is a time-consuming process

-- Many organizations find it difficult to implement
+- Many organizations find it challenging to implement

-- Frequent changes are difficult to process period over period
+- Frequent changes are challenging to process period over period

 Points to Note

-Rolling forecast according to one survey is still being used by only 42 % of the organization and rest are still using static forecast method, which is prepared once a year and no frequent changes are made.
+Rolling forecast, according to one survey, is still being used by only 42 % of the organization, and rest are again using static forecast method, which is prepared once a year, and no frequent changes are made.
 So, we understand here that the implementation and preparation of such a model is a tough task.
-However, at the same time, it as its own exclusive advantages which are an essential part of any business entity in today’s cut-throat competition where information is passing at light speed and correct decision at the correct time can do wonders.
+However, at the same time, it as its own exclusive advantages, which are an essential part of any business entity in today’s cut-throat competition where information is passing at light speed and correct decision at the right time can do wonders.
 So, an organization after a careful analysis should move to a rolling forecast model from a static one.